Paroxysmisch/genome-assembly/dissertation/main.typ

 ]

 === Graph Adaptive Normalization Layer <sec:granola>
 Normalization has been shown to be critical for enhancing the training stability, convergence behavior, and overall performance of neural networks.
-Conventional normalization techniques such as BatchNorm, InstanceNorm, and LayerNorm, have been widely adopted, but are not specifically designed to support graph-structured data.
-In fact, direct application of these standard normalization techniques can impair the expressive power of @gnn:pl, degrading performance significantly.
+Conventional normalization techniques such as BatchNorm @batch-norm, InstanceNorm @instancenorm, and LayerNorm @layernorm, have been widely adopted, but are not specifically designed to support graph-structured data.
+In fact, direct application of these standard normalization techniques can impair the expressive power of @gnn:pl, degrading performance significantly @granola-paper.

-Increasing the depth of a @gnn by stacking additional layers theoretically expands the class of functions it can represent, but repeated message passing operations can lead to node embeddings becoming indistinguishable---an effect known as over-smoothing.
-This observation is also theoretically motivated---graph convolution can be viewed as a type of Laplacian smoothing, and so its repeated application in @gnn layers leads to embeddings having similar values.
-Mitigating over-smoothing is the primary motivator for many graph-specific normalization layers (e.g. PairNorm and DiffGroupNorm).
+Increasing the depth of a @gnn by stacking additional layers theoretically expands the class of functions it can represent, but repeated message passing operations can lead to node embeddings becoming indistinguishable---an effect known as over-smoothing @pairnorm.
+This observation is also theoretically motivated---graph convolution can be viewed as a type of Laplacian smoothing @laplacian-smoothing, and so its repeated application in @gnn layers leads to embeddings having similar values.
+Mitigating over-smoothing is the primary motivator for many graph-specific normalization layers (e.g. PairNorm @pairnorm and DiffGroupNorm @diffgroupnorm).

 Unfortunately, despite numerous efforts to develop graph-based normalization schemes, no method consistently outperforms the alternatives in all tasks and benchmarks.
-Furthermore, normalization schemes extended from traditional schemes such as BatchNorm and InstanceNorm, often reduce the expressive power of the @gnn.
+Furthermore, normalization schemes extended from traditional schemes such as BatchNorm and InstanceNorm, often reduce the expressive power of the @gnn @granola-paper.

-The @granola authors postulate that there are two main reasons why these alternative schemes do not provide an unambiguous performance improvement across domains.
+The @granola @granola-paper authors postulate that there are two main reasons why these alternative schemes do not provide an unambiguous performance improvement across domains.
 Firstly, many methods use shared affine normalization parameters across all graphs, failing to adapt to input graph-specific characteristics.
 Secondly, special regard should be given to the expressive power of the normalization layer itself to distinguish non-isomorphic graphs, and then correctly tailor affine parameters to suit the input.

 We begin by providing more details regarding the first point.
 Let $G = (bold(A), bold(X))$ denote a graph with $N in NN$ nodes, with adjacency matrix $bold(A) in RR^(N times N)$, and node feature matrix $bold(X) in RR^(N times D)$, where $D$ is the hidden embedding dimension.
 The pre-normalized node features for the $b$-th graph in a batch (batch size $B$), after the application of the $(l-1)$th @gnn layer is given by $tilde(bold(H))_b^l$:
 $